-As the charity's trustees you are responsible for the preparation of the accounts in accordance with the requirements of the Charities Act 2011 ('the Act').
+As the charity trustees of the Trust you are responsible for the preparation of the accounts in accordance with the requirements of the Charities Act 2011 ('the Act').
+I report in respect of my examination of the Trust's accounts carried out under section 145 of the 2011 Act and in carrying out my examination

-I have examined your charity's accounts as required under section 145 of the Charities Act 2011 ('the Act').
-In carrying out my examination I have followed the Directions given by the Charity Commission under section 145(5)(b) of the 2011 Act.
+I have followed all the applicable Directions given by the Charity Commission under section 145(5)(b) of the Act.
+Independent examiner's statement I have completed my examination.

-My role is to state whether any material matters have come to my attention giving me cause to believe:
+I confirm that no material matters have come to my attention in connection with the examination giving me cause to believe that in any material respect:

-- 1. that accounting records were not kept as required by section 130 of the Act; or - 2. that the accounts do not accord with those records; or - 3. that the accounts do not comply with the accounting requirements of the Act; or - 4. that there is further information needed for a proper understanding of the accounts.
+- 1. accounting records were not kept in respect of the Trust as required by section 130 of the Act; or - 2. the accounts do not accord with those records; or - 3. the accounts do not comply with the applicable requirements concerning the form and content of accounts set out in the Charities (Accounts and Reports) Regulations 2008 other than any requirement that the accounts give a 'true and fair view which is not a matter considered as part of an independent examination.